Tiny Forests are densely packed native forests, that fit into the size of a tennis court.

 How does a Tiny Forest work?

-Δ 600 native trees planted in a tennis court size plot.
+Δ A mix of 600 native trees planted in a tennis court size plot.

 Δ Up to 30 times more dense than conventional tree plantings, maximising benefits per hectare of land.